slx7R4GDZM/Sine-Toolkit/ReadMe.md

 ## Download

-The compressed source and a prebuilt Windows binary can be found [here](https://github.com/slx7R4GDZM/Sine-Toolkit/releases).
+A release for Windows can be found [here](https://github.com/slx7R4GDZM/Sine-Toolkit/releases).

 ## Default controls